Making Savings Feel Like Play!

 Project Stage: Select the description below that best applies to your approach.

 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

-As a teenager, Pedro immigrated from Brazil having to navigate finances alone, overcoming barriers to teach himself healthy money habits.
-After 6 years at Oportun helping the LatinX community establish credit, he realized that financial health goes beyond access to credit and set-forth to tackle the lack of savings in his community.
+As a teenager, Pedro immigrated from Brazil having to navigate his finances alone, overcoming barriers to teach himself healthy money habits.
+After 6 yrs at Oportun helping Latinxs establish credit, he realized that financial health goes beyond access to credit and was inspired to address the lack of a savings within these communities.
 As a child, Jessica’s father fell ill and her mother worked hard as the family’s sole provider.
-She faced many financial hardships; vowing to help others in similar situations, she spent 10 years in the nonprofit sector and became passionate about empowering others to find financial stability.
-Our team leverages resilience, empathy, and fun to support our community to build a better financial future.
+Her family faced financial hardships.
+Vowing to help others in similar situations, she spent 10 yrs in the nonprofit sector and became passionate about empowering others to find financial stability.
+Combined, our team leverages resilience, empathy, and fun to support our community build a better financial future.